shankhadeep-ghoshal/Perfect-Hashing/README.md

 ### Algorithm

 ```
+prime = nearest prime number after the max element of inputSet
 a = Generate a random number between 1 and nearest prime after inputSet.maxElement(exclusive)
 b = Generate a random number between 0 and nearest prime after inputSet.maxElement(exclusive)
 for i = 0 to inputSet.size